EverSource Wealth Advisors LLC Sells 282 Shares of Lockheed Martin Co. (NYSE:LMT)

 Lockheed Martin Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 23rd.
-Shareholders of record on Thursday, June 1st will be given a dividend of $3.00 per share.
-This represents a $12.00 dividend on an annualized basis and a yield of 2.66%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, June 23rd.
+Stockholders of record on Thursday, June 1st will be issued a $3.00 dividend.
+This represents a $12.00 annualized dividend and a dividend yield of 2.66%.
 The ex-dividend date of this dividend is Wednesday, May 31st.
-Lockheed Martin’s dividend payout ratio is presently 54.84%.
+Lockheed Martin’s dividend payout ratio (DPR) is currently 54.84%.

 Lockheed Martin Profile